CGJennings/se3docs/docs/um-release-notes.md

 Officially, Strange Eons currently requires Java 8, but work is underway to support Java 9 and later.
 Here is a summary of the current status:

-* The major known obstacles have been solved; SE can be started under Java 9.
+* The major obstacles have been solved and SE can be started under Java 9.
 * When starting SE from the command line, the option <code>-javaagent:<i>&lt;path to strange-eons.selibrary&gt;</i></code> must be added.
-* Further work is required for Java 11 due to the removal of some APIs.
+* Further work is required for Java 10+ due to the removal of additional APIs.